3. The Case Study#

-As a jury member I want to vote on talks.
+As a jury member I want to vote on talk submission.

-As a jury member I want to decide which talks to accept, and which not.
+As an organizer I want to decide which talks to accept and publish on the site, and which not.

 Note that requirements connect roles with capabilities.
 This is important because we'll want to limit the capabilities to those to whom we assign particular roles.

-Here are some specific features-requirements that will come up:
+Here are some specific feature requirements that will come up:

 Talks should be assignable to rooms

-Available values for audience, type of talk and rooms be managed by a admin
+Available values for audience, type of talk and rooms should be changable by a site administrator

 Talks should have a time and date to display them in a calendar